hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 ## Learning Objectives:

-* Execute the normalization, variance estimation, and identification of the most variable genes for each sample
+* Execute the normalization, variance estimation, and identification of the most variable genes

 # Single-cell RNA-seq: Normalization and regressing out unwanted variation